 You'll have about ten minutes to write.
 Remember, if you start getting upset, that you are in a safe place, you are not alone; it is only a dream.

-SUDS Rating: How tense/upset do you feel before writing out the nightmare (0-100) You can use this space below to write out your nightmare:
+SUDS Rating: How tense/upset do you feel before writing out the nightmare (0-100)

+L

+-

+-

 SUDS Rating: How tense/upset do you feel after writing the nightmare (on a scale of 0-100)?